-As Teams adoption has skyrocketed, Microsoft has been working hard to make project management more and more efficient in their signature collaboration and communication platform.
-The Lists app within Teams is a great example: We’ve been using Lists to keep track of project progress, facilitate user acceptance testing, and archive project debriefs.
+As Teams adoption has skyrocketed, Microsoft has been working hard to make project management more efficient from within Teams.
+The Lists app is a great example: We’ve been using Lists to keep track of project progress, facilitate user acceptance testing, and archive project debriefs.
 Here’s how to manage projects with Microsoft Lists.

 What is Microsoft Lists?

 First, a key definition.
 Microsoft Lists is an app that sits inside of Microsoft Teams that allows users to build and structure data lists.
 For those working in SharePoint, Microsoft Lists is just a nice way to do what we’ve been doing in SharePoint for years: building lists.
 However, that “nicer way” is a key factor here.
 So is that fact that it inside Teams, where more than 115 million of us (and counting) work every day.

 Here’s how we manage complex projects inside Teams with Microsoft Lists

 Here at StitchDX, we take on complex projects that require keeping track of multiple elements, organized client communication, and long-term planning.
 We use Lists to help with each of these.

 Precise project management, page by page